aminaabdulkadir/word-association-game/README.md

 ![Home Flora](https://i.postimg.cc/vZMBpR6G/word-association-game-homepage.png)

 ## Introduction
-Word association game is a vocabulary test with ten levels that ascendingly increase in complexity. the used API is from rapidapi.com.
+Word Association Game is a vocabulary test with ten levels that ascendingly increase in complexity. the used API is from [RapidAPI](https://rapidapi.com/hub).

 The game depends on building logical relationships between words, which is a great exercise for the brain and also makes one more fluent :memo:
-:pencil:

 ## Features
 - The ability to navigate between levels from 1 to 10.